These NBA Teams Blew It at the Trade Deadline

 Tucked within the palatable bedlam, though, were a few bad beats.

-Certain teams did nothing, when they should have done something.
+Certain teams did nothing when they should have done something.
 Some squads did the wrong kind of something.
 Others are merely coming out of this looking unintentionally worse were wear.

-The impact of what happens—or what doesn't happen—around this time always needs to be re-litigated a few months later.
+The impact of what happens—or what doesn't happen—around this time always needs to be litigated again a few months later.
 Each one of these teams might be end up being fine.
 For now, their trade deadline either could have gone way better or looks like a total flop.

 The Probably-Should-Have-Done-Somethings